wunderio/next-drupal-starterkit/README.md

 This example is meant to be used together with the [Silta](https://wunderio.github.io/silta/) hosting system by [Wunder](https://www.wunder.io), but it can be used with any hosting system.

-## 🤓 Lando or DDEV?
-Your choice!

-This starterkit can be used either with [Lando](https://lando.dev/) or with [DDEV](https://www.DDEV.com/).
-The only requirement is to have either one of those installed.

-### Lando minimum version

-The minimum version of lando required is 3.21.

-> Check the `version` property in the `.lando.yml` file to see which version of Lando is currently supported.

 ### ⚠️⚠️ NOTE: Using npm

-Instead of running npm operations in your host machine, _this template requires you to use npm inside Lando or DDEV_: this ensures the same node version is used by all developers participating in the project, and also that the node process has the right environment variables to connect to the backend without the need of additional configuration steps.
+Instead of running npm operations in your host machine, _this template requires you to use npm inside DDEV_: this ensures the same node version is used by all developers participating in the project, and also that the node process has the right environment variables to connect to the backend without the need of additional configuration steps.

-**Just prefix all npm operations with `lando` or `ddev`.**
+**Just prefix all npm operations with `ddev`.**

-So instead of `npm install`, run `lando npm install` or `ddev npm install`, instead of `npm run dev` run `lando npm run dev` or `ddev npm run dev`, etc.
+So instead of `npm install`, run `ddev npm install`, instead of `npm run dev` run `ddev npm run dev`, etc.

 > ⚠️⚠️ For DDEV, when using npm commands you have to make sure that you are in the `next` directory.

-#### Stopping a running npm operation running inside the Lando node container

-If you have closed the terminal window where you were running the server with `lando npm start` or `lando npm run dev`, and you want to stop the running npm operation, you can use the specially created `lando npm-stop` command that will log into the node container and kill all node processes there.

 ## 🤸 Getting started